iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week4_qgis/W4_qgis4.md

 - [Crowdsourcing projects](https://directory.civictech.guide/listing-category/crowdsourcing), some of which might contain data, like this [COVID-19 obituary page](https://projects.thecity.nyc/covid-19-deaths/#methodology) created a few months ago
 - Harvard's [Dataverse](https://dataverse.harvard.edu/) which is an open data repository for mainly academic/research datasets.

-## 1.1 Example: Web-scrapped real estate listings
+## 1.1 Dangers and pitfalls of non-governmental publicly available data: Web-scrapped real estate listings
-Because non-governmental data do not adhere to any universal data quality standards - sometimes because these datasets were created in the process an organization day to day activities, or they might have been created by individuals "scrapping" (i.e. using web-crawlers to gather information from websites to turn into datasets.)  - we need to be a bit more careful in thinking about the potential technical errors and noise in the data.
+Because non-governmental data do not adhere to any universal data quality standards - sometimes because these datasets were created in the process an organization day to day activities, or they might have been created by individuals "scrapping" (i.e. using web-crawlers to gather information from websites to turn into datasets.)  - we need start from a point of mistrust and be a bit more careful in thinking about the potential technical errors and noise in the data.

 Let's take a look at an example: